HL7/cqf-measures/pages/measure-conformance.md

 6. Any translation-referenced ELM documents SHALL be semantically equivalent to the corresponding parent CQL expression document.

-The content elements in Snippet 4 provide an example of how a CQFMLibrary resource would reference both the CQL and the ELM.
+The content elements in Snippet 4 provide an example of how a CQFMLibrary resource would contain both the CQL and the ELM as base-64-encoded strings.
 More on ELM can be found in Section 3.1.1.
 For examples of ELM using the XML and JSON representations please see the included examples, [EXM146v4_FHIR-4.0.0.xml](Measure-measure-exm146-FHIR.xml.html) and [EXM146v4_FHIR-4.0.0.json](Measure-measure-exm146-FHIR.json.html).

 #### 2.1.2 Measurement Period